 Antiderivative of the Semicircle: Geometry Meets Calculus

-What if you could find the area under a curve not by memorizing a formula, but by drawing a picture?
-In this lesson, you will discover that the area under a semicircle can be split into a pie-shaped sector and a right triangle – two shapes whose areas you already know.
-This geometric trick gives you the antiderivative of \(\sqrt{r^2 - x^2}\) without any complicated algebra, and then you will verify it works by differentiating with the product rule and chain rule.
+This lesson demonstrates that the area under a semicircle can be decomposed into a circular sector and a right triangle – two regions whose areas have elementary formulas.
+This geometric decomposition yields the antiderivative of \(\sqrt{r^2 - x^2}\) without algebraic substitution techniques, and the result is then verified by differentiating with the product rule and chain rule.

-- GPS and navigation: calculating distances along curved paths on Earth’s surface uses integrals involving \(\sqrt{r^2 - x^2}\)
+- Geodesy and navigation: calculating distances along curved paths on Earth’s surface involves integrals containing \(\sqrt{r^2 - x^2}\)

-- Engineering: designing arches, tunnels, and domes requires computing areas of circular cross-sections
+- Structural engineering: designing arches, tunnels, and domes requires computing areas of circular cross-sections

-- Medicine: MRI and CT scanners reconstruct circular slices of your body using these exact integrals
+- Medical imaging: MRI and CT scanners reconstruct circular slices of the body using these integrals

-- Astronomy: orbital mechanics involves integrating expressions with \(\sqrt{r^2 - x^2}\) to find swept areas (Kepler’s second law!)
+- Celestial mechanics: orbital mechanics involves integrating expressions with \(\sqrt{r^2 - x^2}\) to compute swept areas (Kepler’s second law)

-- Computer graphics: rendering smooth curves and circles on screens requires breaking circular regions into tiny triangles and sectors – exactly the decomposition we learn today
+- Computer graphics: rendering curves and circles on screens requires decomposing circular regions into triangles and sectors – precisely the decomposition developed in this lesson

-Today we discover that by thinking geometrically – splitting a region under a semicircle into a sector and a triangle – we can write down the antiderivative without any algebraic tricks, and then verify it using the product rule and chain rule.
+By decomposing the region under a semicircle into a sector and a triangle, we obtain the antiderivative through geometric reasoning, and then verify the result using the product rule and chain rule.

 Topics Covered